California Missions: How to Visit All 21 & Road Trip Along El Camino Real

 What can I collect from all of the missions?

-The closest I could find to something that every mission sold was small silver medallions that have the mission's saint and a picture of the mission on them.
-They go for $1 - $3 depending on the mission and I got them from 17 of the 21.
-Two of the others were sold out, and two just didn't have them at all.
-I couldn't find anything else that almost every mission had but these and I found it fun to collect them along the trail.
+The closest I could find to something that every mission sold was small silver medallions that have the mission’s saint and a picture of the mission on them.
+They go for $1 – $3 depending on the mission and I got them from 17 of the 21.
+Two of the others were sold out, and two just didn’t have them at all.
+I couldn’t find anything else that almost every mission had to collect.